 Assemble the actuators

 There is one "actuator column" for each of the three axes of the OpenFlexure Microscope stage.
-The x and y actuators allow you to move the sample in x and y.
-You can focus the microscope by moving in z via the separate rectangular z-axis which is inverted and placed on top of the z-actuator mount on top of the z-axis of the main body.
+These allow you to move the sample in X and Y, or focus the microscope by moving in Z.

 For this section you will need: